langware-labs/Welcome/onboarding.md

 Ensure you replace the placeholders with your actual configuration values before running the project.

-### 6. Change directory to the Flowpad folder and list the contents
+### 6. Change directory to the Flowpad folder and list the contents and create a virtual environment

 ```bash
 cd FlowPad